TawbeBaker/pc-basics/advanced/intro-to-virtualization.md

-# 📦 Intro to Virtualization (Beginner-Friendly Essentials)
+# 📦 Intro to Virtualization (in simple terms, a computer in a computer.
+1 physical PC = many logical PCs)

 **Virtualization** lets one physical computer run **multiple isolated computers** (called **virtual machines**, or **VMs**) at the same time.
 Each VM *thinks* it has its own CPU, memory, disk, and network—even though it’s sharing the real hardware.